digio/orchestration-assessment/README.CONDUCTOR.md

 Once you have Conductor running and all definitions populated in Conductor, you will need to set the `ORCHESTRATION_TOOL` environment variable to `conductor` and set your [Mailtrap.io](https://mailtrap.io) credentials.
 You can set the environment variables either in your terminal or in the `.env` file.
 For more information refer to `"Mailtrap"` and `"Environment Variables"` sections in the `README.MICROSERVICES_APP.md`.

-To run the Microservices App, you will need to run the following from the `microservices-stubs` repository root:
+To run the Microservices App, you will need to run the following from the `orchestration-assessment` repository root:

 ```bash
 $ ORCHESTRATION_TOOL=conductor \